FC Dinamo Batumi: Progress on the pitch and beyond

 2019 brought some more encouraging news.
 100% share of Dinamo Batumi owned by the Adjarian government was awarded to Lamini Ltd for 49 years.
 Besides, a new prospect emerged for the issue of football ground, which had plagued the club for so long.
-While Dinamo played home matches either on their training base or at Rugby Arena, in January the government inaugurated the construction of new UEFA category IV stadium with the capacity of 20,000 seats due to be completed in late 2020.
+While Dinamo played home matches either on their training base or at Rugby Arena, in January the government inaugurated the construction of a new UEFA category IV stadium with the capacity of 20,000 seats due to be completed in late 2020.

 Back in the top flight Dinamo rushed to the title-chasing battle, in which they initially performed beyond expectations.
-As no other newly promoted club had ever won the league, Dinamo Batumi appeared close to setting this record, although at the crucial point they slipped up, first squandering two points against relegation-bound WIT Georgia and then losing to another unmotivated club altogether.
+As no other newly promoted club had ever won the league, Dinamo Batumi appeared close to setting this record, although at the crucial point they slipped up, first dropping two points against relegation-bound WIT Georgia and then losing to another unmotivated club altogether.
 Yet, the second place was definitely success for Dinamo, where some national team members - Jaba Jigauri, Giorgi Navalovski, Vladimer Dvalishvili - emerged at this stage.

 Meanwhile, support for the club reached remarkable proportions by Georgian standards.
 While all of 1,500 seats on Angisa training base were full approximately three hours in advance, many more spectators watched the games from outside the fence.
 According to some estimates, an average number of fans per each match was around 6,400.

-The next season, shortened by coronavirus, saw a scenario resembling the previous one.
-After ten rounds Dinamo were unbeaten, sitting on the top of the table, but later they suffered two home defeats, including from direct rivals Dinamo Tbilisi, who taking this opportunity sealed the champion's fate.
+The 2020 Erovnuli Liga season, shortened by the COVID-19 pandemic, reflected a scenario resembling the previous year.
+After ten rounds Dinamo were unbeaten, but they then suffered two home defeats, including from direct rivals FC Dinamo Tbilisi, who won the championship.

-On 27 October 2020 a long-awaited official opening ceremony was held in Batumi.
-Finally, the second placed club for two seasons in a row representing the second largest city have proudly moved into their home.
+On 27 October 2020, a long-awaited official opening ceremony was held in Batumi.
+Finally, the second placed club for two consecutive seasons representing the second largest city proudly moved into their home.

-In early December UEFA announced that this stadium will host some of U21 European championship matches in 2023.
+In early December UEFA announced that this stadium would host some of U21 European championship matches in 2023.